agentydragon/agentydragon.github.io/posts/2016-11-01-october-summary.markdown

 pushes the button one day, risk of bioterrorism, and I could go on for another hour.

-Read [Doing Good Better](doing-good-better).
+Read [Doing Good Better][doing-good-better].
 The eminent philosopher Will MacAskill gives the topic the attention it deserves.

 I hereby swear that if I ever find myself writing a short intro to EA again,